DriveSpatial: A Benchmark for Spatiotemporal Intelligence in VLMs for Autonomous Driving

 Hao Vo1, Khoa Vo1, Phu Loc Nguyen1, Sieu Tran1, Duc Minh Nguyen1, Ngo Xuan Cuong1, Gladys Gawugah1, Sreevenkata Anjani Tishita Godavarthi1, Chase Rainwater1, Nghi D. Q. Bui2, Anh Nguyen3, Duy Minh Ho Nguyen4, Ngan Le1

-1University of Arkansas, USA 2Google Research, Google 3University of Liverpool, UK 4Max Planck Research School for Intelligent Systems
+1University of Arkansas, USA 2Google Research 3University of Liverpool, UK 4Max Planck Research School for Intelligent Systems

 DriveSpatial overview